harvardinformatics/short-trainings/scRNA-intro/SinglecellRNAseq.md

 ## The number of cells with low # of genes recovered %:  0
 ```

-While this data set did not contain any statistically detectable outliers based upon MAD, if they had been detected, one would proceed as follows:
+While this data set did not contain any statistically detectable outliers based upon MAD, if they had been detected, one would proceed by:

+* creating a list of cells to discard
+* using a logical operation to create `cells_to_keep` from the discard list
+* using seurat's `subset` function to specify which cells to keep

 ``` r
 discard <- high_mito | low_counts | low_features